nitlang/nitutorial/wiki/pages/mission_12_01.md

     $ ./logolas_caca elen.logolas
     # show a glowing and inspiring star
     $ ./logolas_caca bar.logolas
-    # render a peaceful and warm house
+    # renders a peaceful and warm house